 The Main Workspace: Wise Assistant for Daily Tasks

-We made a flat, clean and light dashboard design for bank employees so it would stand out from the boring gray screens most employees are accustomed to.
+We made a flat, clean and light core banking dashboard design for bank employees so it would stand out from the boring gray screens most employees are accustomed to.
 We wanted to refresh the common formality in banks, replacing it with an emotionally uplifting environment.

 In the example below, our user is a Customer Service Specialist, who works at a branch with clients daily.
-As noted before, there are different kinds of architectures according to the employee’s position and information required to accomplish their daily tasks.
+As noted before, there are different kinds of financial dashboard architectures according to the employee’s position and information required to accomplish their daily tasks.

-Features of the main workspace:
+Features of the main banking back office dashboard:

 - On the left side, there is a client validation function and chat; these two blocks are accessible constantly, even when the user is navigating to a different page;